A586-T/oofpp_habits_project/README.md

 tempfile

 Notes
-SQLite foreign keys are enforced with:
-PRAGMA foreign_keys = ON
+SQLite foreign keys are enabled with PRAGMA foreign_keys = ON

-The seed function runs only when the database is empty and does not overwrite user data
+Seed data is inserted only if the database is empty

-Streak calculations correctly follow daily versus weekly rules
+Streak rules differentiate correctly between daily and weekly habits